mc-megabooker/v3/README.md

 ## prerequisite

 -First make sure that you have a MongoDB database installed somewhere and change the configurations in `src/server/configs.ts` file. the default is localhost.
-Since the app is based on webpack 4, we need use Node version 16.13.1.
+NOTE: Since the app is based on webpack 4, we need use Node version 16.13.1.

 ### Development mode